Olliecherry/Olliecherry/README.md

 - 👋 Hi, I’m @Olliecherry
 - 👀 I’m interested in getting knowlwdges in Frontend development
-- 🌱 I’m currently learning Frontend development
+- 🌱 Currently living in Thailand
-- 💞️ I’m looking to collaborate on new study tasks
+- Chemist, formulations developper and remote worker
 - 📫 How to reach me Telegram @Olliecherry

 <!---